Analysis of Quantum Steering Measures: Steering Robustness

 In the strategy used to derive the steering robustness quantifier, we need to fix a choice of measurements for Alice.
 Another approach would be to optimize over the possible choices of $M^A_{a|x}$, a method known as the see-saw algorithm.
 Formally, it can be presented as

-Using this construction, we would be able to find the amount of how steerable a given state is by the calculation of the steering robustness considering $m$ measurements and performing an optimization over all of them.
+Using this construction, we would be able to find how steerable a given state is by the calculation of the steering robustness considering $m$ measurements and performing an optimization over all of them.

-Since the see-saw algorithm requires a lot of computational effort (it incorporates a second maximization), we compared the statistics for a set of generic states $\varrho$ calculating its steerability via the steering robustness~\eqref{SR} assuming fixed measurements based on the Pauli operators and the steering robustness supported by the see-saw algorithm~\eqref{srs}.
-As a result, for $3\times10^4$ random states, for $12\%$ of the states, the latter present higher values of steerability.
-Although is a low statistic, the difference between the values is around $10^{-3}$.
-This result is not a surprise since the SDP in~\eqref{SR} performs an optimization over all possible inequalities to detect the steerability of a given state.
-Considering this, we focus on steering robustness with fixed measurements to perform the following analysis.
+Since the see-saw algorithm requires a lot of computational effort (it incorporates a second maximization), we compared the statistics for a set of generic states $\varrho$ calculating their steerability via the steering robustness~\eqref{SR} assuming fixed measurements based on the Pauli operators and the steering robustness supported by the see-saw algorithm~\eqref{srs}. {As a result, in an analysis of $3 \times 10^4$ random states, for $12\%$ of the states, the latter presents higher values of steerability.
+Although it is not a low statistic, the difference between the values is around $10^{-3}$.} This result is not a surprise since the SDP in~\eqref{SR} performs an optimization over all possible inequalities to detect the steerability of a given state.
+Considering this, we focused on steering robustness with fixed measurements to perform the following analysis.

-Finally, we compared the steering robustness (which is a numerical procedure to detect the steerability of a given state), with the closed formula provided by the Tsallis entropy-based steering measure~\eqref{esm}, which we showed in the previous section to be the measure that best detects and quantify the steerability.
-For this analysis, we generated $2.4 \times 10^{5}$ random states and calculated both measures.
-The results can be visualized in Fig.~\ref{fig2}.
-Given this set of states, around $5.5\%$ is only detected by the steering robustness and by the analytical formula provided in Eq.~\eqref{esm}.
+Finally, we compared the steering robustness (which is a numerical procedure to detect the steerability of a given state) with the closed formula provided by the Tsallis entropy based steering measure~\eqref{esm}, which we showed in the previous section to be the measure that best detected and quantified the steerability.
+For this analysis, we generated $2.4 \times 10^{5}$~random states and calculated both measures.
+The results can be visualized in Figure~\ref{fig2}.
+Given this set of states, around $5.5\%$ are only detected by the steering robustness and by the analytical formula provided in Equation~\eqref{esm}.
 This is one of the main results of this work.
-Although the closed formula to quantify steerability given in Eq.~\eqref{esm} is not optimal, we still have a very good agreement with another quantifier that relies on a computational method.
+Although the closed formula to quantify steerability given in Equation~\eqref{esm} is not optimal, we still have a very good agreement with another quantifier that relies on a computational~method.